 The Town of Brookline has been recognized by the Massachusetts Historical Commission as a certified local government.
 The Brookline Preservation Commission is made up of 7 regular members and 4 alternate members appointed by the Select Board.
-It fulfills its legislative responsibilities which include the enforcement of the Demolition By-Law and the Historic Districts By-Law.
+It fulfills its legislative responsibilities which include the enforcement of the Demolition By-Law (PDF) and the Historic Districts By-Law (PDF).

 Brookline has 8 local historic districts: